-This course is not going to literally follow the exposition in a single specific textbook so your lecture notes are expected to be a helpful resource in relating to your reading materials.
+This course is not going to follow the exposition in a single specific textbook - so your lecture notes are expected to be a helpful resource in relating to your reading materials.
 There are many, "old" and "new", wonderful books that cover various aspects of quantum mechanics essentials and in different styles.
 Depending on student's personal demands and aesthetical preferences, he or she may find appealing different treatments.
-Listed below are some textbooks that the instructor may be using materials from; they are directed towards beginners and can be adequate for our purposes.
+Listed below are some textbooks; they are directed towards beginners and can be adequate for our purposes.

 - "Introduction to Quantum Mechanics" by David Griffiths.
 One of widely used and generally liked textbooks, frequently a standard at UTD.
-You can see that the course description above is quite similar to its list of contents. - "Quantum Mechanics for Scientists and Engineers" by David Miller.
+You can see that the course description above is quite similar to its list of contents.
+It is possible that many students decide to use this book as their main source. - "Quantum Mechanics for Scientists and Engineers" by David Miller.
 A very recent and nice textbook from Stanford that has a lot of connections to modern technology applications. - "Quantum Mechanics.
 Concepts and Applications" by Nouredine Zettili.
 A textbook that features tons of worked out examples and problems. - "Quantum Mechanics.
 An Introduction" by Walter Greiner.
 The first book in a series by this author that represents a nice example of "German" textbook scholarship.

-If you happen to have another QM textbook, it may suit you as well.
+If you happen to have another QM textbook, it may suit you as well - do not hesitate to discuss with the instructor.
 I encourage students to have a good look, online and in libraries, before buying book(s).